marcosQuesada/k8s-swarm/README.md

 On Scaling Up Operator will pick up pool changes, balance workloads over the new updated workers pool, updated workers shared config (swarm-worker-config configmap), it will schedule to reboot worker0 and 1, so that, after refresh cycle all workers will belong to the same config version.

 ## Build docker image
-Bare in mind that minikube images are expected to be local, if you check k8s manifest you will see that imagePullPolicy is Never in all the cases.
+Bear in mind that minikube images are expected to be local, if you check k8s manifest you will see that imagePullPolicy is Never in all the cases.
 Before building images ensure minikube is pointing docker env:
 ```
 eval $(minikube docker-env)
 ```